Key Takeaways

 Do they operate where you need them?

 Even the biggest banks have regional gaps.
 Confirm they serve the country where you live, travel, or do business.
-A strong local presence or partnerships with local institutions means faster onboarding and fewer transfer delays.
+A strong local presence or partnerships with local institutions mean faster onboarding and fewer transfer delays.

 Can you hold and move money in the currencies you use most?